Michael Jackson: First child sexual abuse accusations and first marriage (1993–1995)

-Jackson had been taking painkillers for his reconstructive scalp surgeries, administered due to the Pepsi commercial accident in 1984, and became dependent on them to cope with the stress of the sexual abuse allegations.
-On November 12, 1993, Jackson canceled the remainder of the Dangerous World Tour due to health problems, stress from the allegations and painkiller addiction.
-He thanked his close friend Elizabeth Taylor for support, encouragement and counsel.
+Jackson had been taking painkillers for reconstructive scalp surgeries administered after the 1984 Pepsi commercial accident, and became dependent on them to cope with the stress of the allegations.
+On November 12, 1993, Jackson canceled the remainder of the Dangerous World Tour due to health problems, stress from the allegations, and painkiller addiction.
+He thanked his friend Elizabeth Taylor for her support.
 The end of the tour concluded his sponsorship deal with Pepsi.

 In late 1993, Jackson proposed to Lisa Marie Presley, the daughter of Elvis Presley, over the phone.
 They were married in La Vega, Dominican Republic, in May 1994 by civil judge Hugo Francisco Álvarez Pérez.
-The tabloid media speculated that the wedding was a publicity stunt to deflect away from Jackson's sexual abuse allegations and jump-start Presley's career as a singer.
+The tabloid media speculated that the wedding was a publicity stunt intended to deflect attention from Jackson's sexual abuse allegations and to boost Presley's career as a singer.
 Their marriage ended little more than a year later, and they separated in December 1995.
-Presley cited "irreconcilable differences" when filing for divorce the next month and only sought to reclaim her maiden name as her settlement.
-After the divorce, Judge Pérez said, "They lasted longer than I thought they would.
-I gave them a year.
-They lasted a year and a half."
-Presley later said she and Jackson had attempted to reconcile intermittently for four years following their divorce, and that she had traveled the world to be with him.
+Presley cited "irreconcilable differences" when filing for divorce the following month and sought only to reclaim her maiden name.
+She later said they had attempted to reconcile intermittently for four years after their divorce, traveling internationally to be together.

-Jackson composed music for the Sega Genesis video game Sonic the Hedgehog 3 (1994), but left the project around the time the sexual abuse allegations surfaced and went uncredited.
-Jackson's involvement was the subject of fan speculation for decades until Sonic co-creator Yuji Naka confirmed it in 2022.
-Sega Technical Institute director Roger Hector and Sonic co-creator Naoto Ohshima said that Jackson was terminated and his music reworked following the allegations.
-However, Jackson's musical director Brad Buxer and other members of Jackson's team said he went uncredited because he was unhappy with how the Genesis replicated his music.
-The game's credits theme served as the basis for Jackson's 1996 song "Stranger in Moscow".
+Jackson composed music for the Sega Genesis video game Sonic the Hedgehog 3 (1994), but left the project around the time the allegations surfaced and went uncredited.
+His involvement was unconfirmed until 2022.
+Sega employees said his involvement was terminated following the allegations.
+However, members of Jackson's team said he was unhappy with how the Genesis hardware replicated his music.
+The Sonic 3 credits theme was reworked as Jackson's 1996 song "Stranger in Moscow".